luisguve/strapi-plugin-comment-manager/README.md

     }

 The parameter `start` indicates how many comments to skip.
 This is for pagination purposes.

-The parameter `ignoreCount` indicates whether or not to return the total number of comments a given content slug has.
+The parameter `ignoreCount` indicates whether or not to return the total number of comments associated with the given slug.

+---

 ### Get the number of comments associated with a given content ID

-How many comments are associated with the given slug

 **Method**: GET